 If you think your service charge bill is wrong, you can tell us what you think is wrong and ask us to check your charges.
-You can do this by calling your account officer.
-Their contact details are shown on your invoice.
+You can do this either by going to our contact us webpage or by calling the Accounts team, whose details will be found on your invoice.